-The Maryland Child Support Enforcement Administration is committed to working with families to ensure all children receive the financial support they need to thrive.
+The Maryland Child Support Administration is committed to working with families to ensure all children receive the financial support they need to thrive.
 We work closely with non-custodial parents to identify and overcome any challenges they face in making regular and timely child support payments.
 At the same time, we aggressively pursue cases where a non-custodial parent has the ability to make regular payments but chooses not to.

 The following is a list of enforcement tools that Maryland law allows for the collection and distribution of overdue child support payments: